pixijs/pixijs.com/src/data/pixi.js.md

  * Known issues:
  *  - Interaction may not work as expected since hit testing does not account for the visual render order created by layers.
  *    For example, if an object is visually moved to the front via a layer, hit testing will still use its original position.
- *  - RenderLayers and their children must all belong to the same renderGroup to work correctly */ export declare class RenderLayer extends Container {
+ *  - RenderLayers and their children must all belong to the same renderGroup to work correctly.
+ *  - Filters on ancestor containers do not apply to children attached to a RenderLayer.
+ *    This is because render layer children are rendered outside their parent's filter scope
+ *    (filters capture children into a texture via push/pop, but render layer children skip
+ *    their parent's collection and render at the layer's position instead).
+ */
+export declare class RenderLayer extends Container {
 	/**